 Another interesting advantage of a QR Code is that it doesn’t have to be black-and-white and can easily be designed.

 QR Codes can be created and designed online using QR Code Generators.
-A QR Code can either be scanned by handheld optical readers or simply by using a mobile application on your smartphone.
+Both handheld optical readers and smartphone-based QR Code readers can scan a QR Code.

-Invented in 1995, an Aztec Code is primarily used in the transport industry by companies such as Eurostar and Deutsche Bahn on tickets sold online and printed by customers.
+An Aztec Code is primarily used in the transport industry by companies such as Eurostar and Deutsche Bahn on online tickets and printed by customers.
 Unlike barcodes, an Aztec Code can store alphanumeric information.

 A Data Matrix is another 2D Barcode that can store text or numeric data – a total of upto 1556 bytes.
-It is most popularly used to mark small items such as small electronic components, and food and beverage items.
+Its most common use case is to mark small items such as small electronic components, and food and beverage items.

-Invented in 1991, the PDF417 format of a 2D Barcode is primarily used in the transport industry.
-These codes can be seen on boarding passes of flights.
+The PDF417 format of a 2D Barcode is primarily used in the transport industry.
+One can find these codes on boarding passes of flights.
 The barcode has patterns each of with contain 4 bars and is 17 units long.

 Create your first QR Code now